greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="optimizer"></a>optimizer

-Enables or disables GPORCA when running SQL queries.
+ Activates or deactivates  GPORCA when running SQL queries.
 The default is `on`.
-If you disable GPORCA, Greenplum Database uses only the Postgres Planner.
+If you deactivate GPORCA, Greenplum Database uses only the Postgres Planner.

 GPORCA co-exists with the Postgres Planner.
 With GPORCA enabled, Greenplum Database uses GPORCA to generate an execution plan for a query when possible.
 If GPORCA cannot be used, then the Postgres Planner is used.